NatNight99/english-for-designers/04_tone of voice/Brand_analysis.md

 ## Tone
 Feel to believe it
-- They sound casual, informal, welcoming, thoughtful and straight to the point
+- They sound casual, informal, welcoming, thoughtful and on point

 ## Style
 - Longer and punctual sentences
-- Clear use of words and language
+- Clear and purposeful use of words and language
 - They sound proffesional yet not too formal
+- Use of numbers and statistics of their accomplishments
+- Motivational storytelling
-- Assuring, grounded tone of writing yet it commands respect and still feels pretty organic and that they care about what they are saying
+- Assuring, grounded tone of writing
+- Respectful and commands respect